markvelous/atomic/README.md

 npm i @openzeppelin/contracts@3.4.0
 ```

-Create two sets of accounts for Kovan & Binance testnets on Metamask or at [vanity-eth](https://vanity-eth.tk/)
+Create two sets of accounts for Kovan/Rinkeby & Binance testnets on Metamask (I prefer to use the testnets) or at [vanity-eth](https://vanity-eth.tk/)

 The Metamask setup for Binance Testnet is as follows:
 ```